 Over the winter months, you’ll see Welsh Mountain sheep on our fields.
 They belong to the Jones family who have been shepherding here at Graig Wen for many years.

 You can park right next to Jones the Hut.
 There’s a picnic table, chairs and a fire pit perfect for BBQs outside.
 A hot shower and compost loo are practically en suite just a few metres away from the Shepherd’s Hut.
 These are shared with no more than a dozen other glampers.
 There are conventional loos, wash basins and further showers shared with the rest of the camp site about 100 – 150 metres away.
 The accommodation feels private although you will see your fellow glampers nearby in our Tommy yurt and two hand-built yurts which are a little further away through the mature silver birch and oak trees.

-From March until November, the Shepherd’s Hut is off grid, so interior lighting is provided by a solar charged battery.
+The Shepherd’s Hut is off grid, so interior lighting is provided by a solar charged battery.
 You can also charge up phones in the hut.
 We provide you with a lantern – we are in Snowdonia National Park Dark Skies Reserve so you’ll need it to find your way to the loo at night!

 You may pick up 3/4G by the hut and there is also a wifi point near reception for those who don’t want to switch off completely!

 Our Shepherd’s Hut in Snowdonia is perfect if you fancy travelling light and trying a car-free holiday.
 It’s easy to get to Graig Wen and get around on public transport.
 Bike hire is available locally and we can arrange to collect you from the local train station at Morfa Mawddach.
 You can pre-order a breakfast hamper or freshly baked croissants.

 What we provide and what you should bring

 - Easy pull down double bed with proper mattress, sheep’s wool duvet, non-feather pillows and cotton bed linen